×

 • Pain when you bend your finger

-A physician can usually diagnose trigger finger with an office visit, physical examination of your hand and some simple questions about your medical history.
-Your doctor will listen to characteristic click upon movement of your fingers and look for a bent finger.
-They may also watch you opening and closing your hand.
-Diagnosis of trigger finger will not usually require an x-ray or other imaging tests.
+A physician can usually diagnose trigger finger with an office visit, physical examination of your hand, and some simple questions about your medical history.
+Your doctor will listen to the characteristic click-upon movement of your fingers and look for signs of a bent finger.
+They may also watch you open and close your hand to assess your range of motion.
+Diagnosis of trigger finger will not usually require an X-ray or other imaging tests.

 • Rest: Take a break from repetitive activities for four to six weeks.